 Play time

-To understand the rise of gold, we mustimagine that the actions of people in free markets are driven by game theory.
-In terms of game theory, a “game” is any situation in which people can win or lose, as is the case in the markets.
-A “strategy” is simply a decision-making process.
-Game theory is applicable in any field where people must decide what to do - to cooperate or compete.
-For example, if a bear is chasing me and you, my decision to run or fight is not based on how fast I am, but rather on how fast I think you are fast.
-From the point of view of game theory, all I have to do is be faster than you, not a bear, to guarantee my survival.
-Such estimates of interpersonal dynamics are also closely related to economics and monetary evolution.
+To understand the rise of gold we mustimagine that people's actions in free markets are driven by game theory.
+In game theory terms, "game" &#8212; it is any situation in which people can win or lose, which is what happens in markets.
+"Strategy" &#8212; it's just a decision making process.
+Game theory applies to any field where people must decide whether to cooperate or compete.
+For example, if you and I are being chased by a bear, my decision to run or fight is not based on how fast I am, but rather on how fast I think you are.
+From a game theory perspective, all I need to do is be faster than you and not the bear to guarantee my survival.
+Such assessments of interpersonal dynamics are also closely related to economics and monetary evolution.

 The unity of time and money